What Should I Do If I’m Facing a Motoring Offence?

 What Do I Do If I’m Asked to Provide a Specimen and I Refuse?

-Failing to provide a specimen, whether breath, blood, or urine, is treated as a serious offence in its own right.
+Failing to provide a specimen, whether breath, blood, or urine - is treated as a serious offence in its own right, and one that often carries more severe consequences than the original suspicion of drink or drug driving.

 👉 Learn more about failing to provide offences here: